Alpenrod: Economy and infrastructure

+Alpenrod is located in the zone number 448 of the public transport association Verkehrsverbund Rhein-Mosel (VRM) and served by the busses of the lines 430, 431 and 433.

 The municipality lies between Bundesstraßen 255, linking Koblenz and Hachenburg, and 414, leading from Montabaur to Herborn.
 The A 3 with its Montabaur interchange (AS 40) lies 25 km away.
 The nearest train station is Hachenburg of the Limburg-Altenkirchen railway, nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

+Alpenrod is located on Westerwaldsteig, a long distance walking path from Herborn via Rennerod, Westerburg, Bad Marienberg and Hachenburg to Bad Hönningen and the Wiedweg from Hachenburg via Altenkirchen to Leutesdorf at the Rhine.

+The wind farms Alpenrod Süd and Alpenrod Süd-West include nine wind turbines for electricity production.